OpenFLUID/openfluid-vscode-extension/README.md

 ## Requirements

 This extension requires the OpenFLUID command line tool to be installed locally.
-If the OpenFLUID installation is not accessible byg the default, the installation prefix path can be set in the extension preferences.
+If the OpenFLUID installation is not accessible by default, the installation prefix path can be set in the extension settings.

 ## Settings

 ### Installation path

-A custom Path to the OpenFLUID installation can be set in Settings UI or using the `openfluid.paths.installPrefix` key in the settings file.
-Leave it blank to used default standard installation.
+A custom prefix path to the OpenFLUID installation can be set in Settings UI or using the `openfluid.paths.installPrefix` key in the settings file.
+Leave it blank to use the default standard installation.

 ```json
 "openfluid.paths.installPrefix": "/path/to/custom/install"